"Ah!" he yelped, turning around wide-eyed with startlement.

 As they walked back to Ravenclaw Tower, she mused to herself.
 "Do friends walk each other back after the party, too...?"

-The Ravenclaw common room had been interesting, even so late into the night.
+The Ravenclaw common room had been interesting, even so late into the night and darkened.

 She tilted her head, but because the spectrespecs covered most of her face he couldn't quite tell what she was thinking of his reaction.
 For a moment he hesitated, feeling rather foolish again.
 Maybe this would just be a waste of time.